Grand Bay, Alabama: 2000 census

-As of the 2020 United States census, there were 3,460 people, 1,252 households, and 1,067 families residing in the CDP.

 Government and local services

 While Grand Bay is unincorporated, the area is served by the Grand Bay Water Works Board for water service and an active volunteer fire department for fire protection.
-The Mobile County Sheriff's Department maintains a satellite office in Grand Bay as well.
 Grand Bay Water Works also provides limited sewer service for Breitling Elementary School and the business district around the Interstate 10 exchange.
 The Mobile County Commission, a three-member elected panel, provides all other services including road and street repair.

 Grand Bay is located within District 3 of the Mobile County Commission, which is represented by current commissioner Randall Dueitt (R).
 In the Alabama Legislature, Grand Bay is located within House District 105, whose current representative is Chip Brown (R).
 In the State Senate, Grand Bay is located within District 35, which is currently represented by David Sessions (R), a native of Grand Bay.

 In the US House, Grand Bay, and all of Mobile County is located within the 1st Congressional District, which is currently represented by Jerry Carl (R).